Harris to lead Biden task force promoting unions, labor organizing

 Over 65 percent of Americans approve of unions, the most since 2003, according to a 2020 Gallup poll, despite the much lower membership rate.

-Organized labor faced one of its biggest setbacks in recent history after an organizing drive at an Amazon.com (AMZN.O) facility failed earlier this month. read more
+Organized labor faced one of its biggest setbacks in recent history after an organizing drive at an Amazon.com facility failed earlier this month.

 Our Standards: The Thomson Reuters Trust Principles.